Marcus Aemilius Scaurus (praetor 56 BC): Consular attempt and exile

 After returning from Sardinia, he received the support of Julius Caesar and Pompey in the canvass for the consulship of 53 BC, but was immediately accused of extortion in his province on his return on 6 July 54 BC.
 Scaurus was defended by a glittering array of senior statesmen – Cicero, Quintus Hortensius, Marcus Calidius, and Marcus Claudius Marcellus gave speeches in his defence; nine former consuls, including Pompey, and a sitting quaestor testified to his character – in a trial before Cato the Younger. and was overwhelmingly acquitted on 2 September 54 BC in spite of his probable guilt.

 The candidates supported by the Triumvirs (Julius Caesar, Pompey and Crassus), Scaurus included, were defeated in the canvass for the consulship of 53 BC.
 After the elections, he – severally with the other candidates – was hauled before the courts for ambitus (electoral bribery) some time before 11 October 54 BC, but proceedings were incomplete.
 Two years later, some time in 52 BC, Scaurus was again prosecuted de ambitu, possibly in a continuation of the first prosecution.
 Cicero again attempted to defend him and a mob assembled to protest the prosecution, but Pompey sent men to disperse the mob and Scaurus was convicted.
 Pompey's hostility may have been for Scaurus' marriage to Pompey's former wife Mucia.
 Scaurus was then expelled from the senate and thence went into exile.
 Nothing is known of his further fate.

 Issue

 Scaurus had one child of the same name with his wife Mucia, who had previously been married to Pompey the Great.
-This younger Scarus sided with Antony during the War of Actium but was pardoned at Mucia's request.
+This younger Scaurus sided with Antony during the War of Actium but was pardoned at Mucia's request.